abdusco/abdus.dev/src/posts/csharp-overriding-non-virtual-methods/index.md

 ---
 title: Overriding non-virtual methods in C#
-description: Not all methods are virtual, but we can still override them (with caveats)
+description: Not all methods are virtual, but we can still override them (with a caveat)
 tags:
   - c#
   - post